 Mark Sigman, MD has over 20 years of experience in the diagnosis and treatment of urologic and reproductive problems.
 He is an internationally recognized expert on male infertility and sexual dysfunction.
 He is chief of urology at Brown University, Rhode Island Hospital and at the Miriam Hospital.
 He has authored more than 100 publications in the areas of male reproductive medicine and surgery and also has lectured extensively throughout the country on this topic.
 He is past president of many different societies, including the New England section of the American Urological Association, the Society for the Study of Male Reproduction, and the Society of Reproductive Surgeons.

-Abigail Mansfield Marcaccio, PhD, is a licensed psychologist at the Men’s Health Center at the Miriam Hospital and at the Family Therapy Program where she also directs the family therapy training program.
-She treats difficulties in sexual functioning in couples and individuals and enjoys helping couples and families cope with adjustment to illness.
-She also helps couples, families, and individuals with life transitions, couple issues of any type, as well as difficulties in family functioning of any type.
-Dr. Mansfield Marcaccio works with men, women, transgender and gender fluid patients, couples of any constellation, and families of any constellation.
-She sees adult patients of any age, from college students up to geriatric patients, and welcome families with children of any age, as long as the patient of record is an adult.
+Abigail Mansfield Marcaccio, PhD, is a licensed psychologist at the Men’s Health Center at The Miriam Hospital and at the Family Therapy Program, where she also directs the Family Therapy Training Program.
+She treats difficulties in sexual functioning in couples and individuals and helps couples and families cope with adjustment to illness.
+She also helps couples, families, and individuals with life transitions, couple issues and family functioning of any type.
+Dr. Mansfield Marcaccio works with men, women, transgender and gender-fluid patients, couples and families.
+She sees adult patients of any age and welcomes families with children of any age, as long as the patient of record is an adult.

 Dr. Mansfield Marcaccio supervises psychiatry and psychology residents in family therapy at The Warren Alpert Medical School of Brown University.